olli0601/PANGEA.HIV.sim/README.md

 ## Dated viral phylogenies

+The topology of viral phylogenies does not necessarily correspond to the transmission tree, especially when viral infections persist life-long (Pybus OG, Rambaut A, Nat Gen Rev 2009).
+To allow for such incongruencies, we used a particular within- and between host coalescent model that is more fully described elsewhere (Didelot X, Gardy J, Colijn C, Mol Bio Evol 2014; Hall, MD PhD thesis 2015).
 Starting with every index case, viral phylogenies with branch lengths in calendar time are generated through recursive application of a neutral within-host coalescent model.
 The infection time of the index case is considered as root of the within-host phylogeny of the index case, and any onward transmission events or sampling events as tips.